Bandhavgarh & Kanha

 Jungle Safari

-Board a open jeep and venture into tiger country with expert naturalist guides.
-Early morning and golden-hour drives offer the best wildlife sightings.
+Board an open jeep and explore tiger country with experienced naturalist guidance.
+Early morning and golden-hour drives are often the most rewarding, though wildlife sightings are never guaranteed.

 Bird Watching